noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ### Setting up for Bot Development ###

 We will be developing a bot using the C# SDK.
 To get started, you need two things:
 1. The Bot Framework project template, which you can download from http://aka.ms/bf-bc-vstemplate.
-The file is called "Bot Application.zip" and you should save it into the <Documents>\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\ directory.
+The file is called "Bot Application.zip" and you should save it into the &lt;Documents&gt;\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\ directory (_note: if you're on VS2017, adjust the path accordingly_).
 Just drop the whole zipped file in there; no need to unzip.
 2. Download the Bot Framework Emulator for testing your bot locally from https://emulator.botframework.com/.

 ### Create a Simple Bot ###